NAKONAKO4/ZJU-computational-physics-NAKO/README.md

 ## Purpose

-This repository serves as a centralized space for organizing and presenting my homework assignments for the **Computational Physics** course at Zhejiang University (ZJU).
-It is designed primarily as a personal resource to document the solutions, methodologies, and progress made throughout the course.
+This repository serves as a centralized space for organizing and presenting the homework assignments for the **Computational Physics** course at Zhejiang University.
 The repository aims to serve as an educational tool, fostering both personal learning and the sharing of knowledge within the academic community.

 ## Copyright and Anti-Plagiarism Policy